“Buy Now, Pay Later” (BNPL) Regulations and Related Laws in Bangladesh: A Comprehensive Guide

 Key components of a BNPL agreement include:

-•Installment Terms: The number of installments and the total repayment duration.
+• Installment Terms: The number of instalments and the total repayment duration.

 In Bangladesh, BNPL is relatively new, and there is no specific legislation targeting this financing model.
 However, various existing laws and regulations provide a basis for BNPL operations, primarily within the framework of consumer protection, financial services, and e-commerce regulations.

 Many BNPL providers work through partnerships with non-bank financial institutions (NBFIs) or banks.
-The Non-Bank Financial Institutions Act, 1993 and Bangladesh Bank guidelines regulate NBFIs, requiring them to meet specific capital adequacy, reporting, and transparency standards.
+The Bank Company Act, 1991 and Bangladesh Bank guidelines regulate NBFIs, requiring them to meet specific capital adequacy, reporting, and transparency standards.
 Key provisions include:

 As most BNPL transactions occur in the e-commerce space, the Digital Commerce Policy, 2018 provides critical guidelines on online transactions.
 Key areas covered by the policy include: